-6-2 Design Features
+6-2 Design Criteria

-Along with determining the required pipe sizes for flow conveyance, storm drain system design incorporates the following features:
+Along with determining the required pipe sizes for flow conveyance and the hydraulic grade line, storm drain system design should consider the following guidelines:

-- Soil Conditions Soil with adequate bearing capacity must be present to interact with the pipes and support the load imparted by them.
+1. Soil Conditions - Soil with adequate bearing capacity must be present to interact with the pipes and support the load imparted by them.
 Surface and subsurface drainage must be provided to assure stable soil conditions.

-Soil resistivity and pH must also be known so the proper pipe material will be used. - 2.
-Inlet Spacing and Capacity Design guidelines are detailed in Chapter 5, Drainage of Highway Pavements.
+Soil resistivity and pH must also be known so the proper pipe material can be specified.
+See Section 8-5 for further guidance.

+- 2. Inlet Spacing and Capacity Design guidelines for inlet spacing and capacity are detailed in Chapter 5, Drainage of Highway Pavements.
 For minimum clearance between culverts and utilities, designers should consult the Region Utilities Office for guidance. - 3.
 Junction Spacing Junctions (catch basins, grate inlets and manholes) should be placed at all breaks in grade and horizontal alignment.
-Pipe runs between junctions should not exceed 300 feet (100 meters) for pipes smaller than 48 inches (1,200 millimeters) in diameter and 500 feet (150 meters) for pipes 48 inch (1,200 millimeters) or larger in diameter.
-When grades are flat, pipes are small or there could be debris issues; designers should consider reducing the minimum spacing.
+Pipe runs between junctions should not exceed 300 feet (100 meters) for pipes smaller than 48 inches (1,200 millimeters) in diameter and 500 feet (150 meters) for pipes 48 inches (1,200 millimeters) or larger in diameter.
+When grades are flat, pipes are small or there could be debris issues; designers should consider reducing the spacing.
 Region Maintenance should be consulted for final approval on maximum spacing. - 4.
 Future Expansion If it is anticipated that a storm drain system may be expanded in the future, provision for the expansion shall be incorporated into the current design.
 Additionally, prior to expanding an existing system, the existing system should be inspected for structural integrity and hydraulic capacity. - 5.
-Velocity The velocity of flow should be 3 feet per second (1.0 meter per second) or greater to prevent the pipes from clogging due to siltation.
-Velocity of flow should not be excessively high since high flow velocities (approaching and above 10 feet per second) produce very large energy losses in the storm drain system and also cause abrasion of the pipes.
-The velocity should be calculated under full flow condition even if the pipe is only flowing partially full with the design storm.
+Velocity The design velocity for storm drains should be between 3 to 10 feet per second.
+This velocity is calculated using Manning's Equation (6-1), under full flow condition even if the pipe is only flowing partially full with the design storm.
+The minimum slope required to achieve these velocities is summarized in the Figure 6-2.